 Another aspect of USC English that enhances our students’ career possibilities are the workshops we hold on publication.
 Over the past five years we have invited a number of prominent scholars and editors to hold day-long workshops with our students geared to transforming their essays into publishable articles, as well as their dissertations into books.
 In recent years our visiting experts have included Nancy Armstrong (Brown University, editor of Novel, editorial board of PMLA), Catherine Gallagher (UC Berkeley and editor of Representations), LeAnn Fields (editor of University of Michigan Press), Donald Pease (Dartmouth College), and Helen Tartar (editor at Stanford UP).
 These seminars have resulted in publications as well as conference paper acceptances.

-The department also encourages graduate students to participate in professional conferences in two ways.
+The English department also encourages graduate students to participate in conferences and events in multiple ways.
 First, it funds travel to conferences for all students presenting papers or for job interviews up to a set amount.
-Second, it funds an annual conference hosted by the Association of English Graduate Students (AEGS), where students learn invaluable skills in choosing a conference topic, planning and organizing panels and events, inviting keynote speakers, and facilitating intellectual exchange.
-This popular event caps the spring semester of every year.
-Previous years' topics have included:
+Second, the Association of English Graduate Students (AEGS) organizes a series of events each year, including workshops, readings and invited talks, where students learn invaluable skills in choosing an event topic, planning and organizing panels and events, inviting speakers, and facilitating intellectual exchange.